Eadgyth/Programming-Editor/README.md

 <br>
 <h4>SHORT DESCRIPTION</h4>
 <p>
-To use built-in options for running code a file is opened or newly saved and a project is defined by selecting a project category from the 'Project' menu.
+To run code a file is first opened or newly saved.
+While the file is open (and selected in the tab bar) a project is assigned by selecting a project category from the 'Project' menu.
 This opens a simple settings dialog.
 Project categories so far are Java, Perl, Python, R and HTML.
 <p>
-The program allows to set several projects in parallel and projects can be retrieved after a new start.
-Switching between set projects can be done after selecting a tab with a file that is part of the project to change to.
+The program allows to set several projects in parallel.
+Switching between set projects can be done after selecting a file that is part of the project to change to.
 <br>
 <h4>DOCUMENTATION</h4>
 <p>